 2013, St. Mary’s, through its alumni, students and

 faculty also established a program for the young men

 Mary's High School has a long and distinguished

 history of preparing its students for the college

 students have been admitted and the scholarships

-Mary's will be known as St. Mary's High School, a
+has been known as St. Mary's High School, a College